AI Agents for Inventory Control: Human-LLM-OR Complementarity: Human-AI Complementarity

 \paragraph{Seasonal and world-knowledge reasoning.} Instance~2 (blazer) features a demand pattern shaped by fashion seasonality: lower demand in summer months and higher demand heading into fall. \cref{fig:deviations_by_instance} shows that human deviations are negative during summer and positive in later periods as demand rises toward fall.
 The second column of \cref{tab:human_reasoning_examples} (in \Cref{sec:llm_reasoning_anecdotes}) corroborates this with guidance messages that explicitly reference seasonality.

 \paragraph{Summary.} Across all three instances, the pattern is consistent: humans add value through contextual, judgment-based reasoning—the same type of capability that makes LLMs valuable over OR.
-The co-pilot structure works because the two agents' contextual reasoning is correlated but not identical.
-Neither alone captures the full picture, but together they cover each other's blind spots.
+The co-pilot structure works because their contextual reasoning is correlated but not identical: correlated enough to agree when right, independent enough to catch each other's errors.